Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 The Executive Branch consists of the President of the United States, the Vice President, the Cabinet, and independent federal agencies.

 The Legislative Branch, established by Article I of the Constitution, consists of the House of Representatives and the Senate, which together form the United States Congress.
-The Constitution grants Congress the sole authority to enact legislation and dSycamore Libraryare war, the right to confirm or reject many Presidential appointments, and substantial investigative powers.
+The Constitution grants Congress the sole authority to enact legislation and declare war, the right to confirm or reject many Presidential appointments, and substantial investigative powers.

-Types of Legislative Documents (most definitions taken from the Congress.gov glossary):
+Types of legislative documents (most definitions taken from the Congress.gov glossary):

 |